Insurable Earnings - Drivers in the Transportation Industry

 Out-of-province employers with drivers in Ontario

-Out-of-province trucking, pilot car, courier, and bus employers are responsible to report earnings and pay premiums to the WSIB for:
+Out-of-province trucking, pilot car, courier or bus employers are responsible to report earnings and pay premiums to the WSIB for:

 • drivers who are Ontario residents and who work in Ontario, or

 who pick up or deliver goods in Ontario.
-For information on non-resident workers, see 12-04-12, Non-Resident Workers.
+For information on non-resident workers, refer to 12-04-12, Non-Resident Workers.

 The employer calculates the Ontario insurable earnings by taking the driver’s gross insurable earnings in all jurisdictions and pro-rating those earnings according to the mileage travelled in Ontario.
 All reporting of earnings and payment of premiums is subject to verification upon audit.